 First of all, the attic is one of the easy places to get ignored.
 Ensure that it is properly maintained, no signs of mold growth and has a sufficient amount of insulation.
 A leaking roof can cause the attic to accumulate moisture which can be a source of bad order and insects.

 Also, inspect all the crawl spaces to ensure that there is no mold and has sufficient insulation and ventilation.
 Look for any roof damage or old wiring in the attic and ensure that they are properly fixed.

 Flooring is a major factor which determines the overall quality of a fixer upper house.
 Uneven floors and surfaces are a major indication of a looming disaster.
 Poor flooring indicates serious flaws in plumbing and electrical work.
-Any signs of moisture or mustiness in the basement.
+Therefore, it might be crucial to fix these problems at the earliest.
+In the case of electrical work, you can contact Sydney electricians for a quote (or wherever you are based), who tend to have expertise in fixing electrical problems.
+Similarly, you may need to look for a local plumbing company, which can assist you with ongoing plumbing problems.
+Also, any signs of moisture or mustiness in the basement.
 Because flippers can easily ignore the basement making it produce a musty smell.
 Look for foundation cracks, poor wall supports and improper utility installations.
 Inspect the basement thoroughly to ensure that there are no cracks or signs of moisture.
 Also, ensure that all exterior points of entry are sealed off to keep off rodents and insects that would love to eat leftover food crumbs.

 Buying a flip house can be a solution to your homeownership quest.
 However, before taking the plunge, ensure that you have done a thorough home inspection to avoid incurring major costs in repairs.